 The NIH Catalyst

-I'm a contributor to the NIH magazine, The Catalyst.
-My job involves writing about NIH intramural research, recently tenured scientists, talks, research festivals and feature stories.
-I interview scientists across the campus for the material, do background research and write the articles.
+I was a contributor to the NIH magazine, The Catalyst.
+My job involved writing about NIH intramural research, recently tenured scientists, talks, research festivals and feature stories.
+I interviewed scientists across the campus for the material, did background research and wrote the articles.
 Working for the Catalyst has given me a unique opportunity to learn about several aspects of the intramural research program at NIH and gain the understanding and perspective of science at NIH in detail.